 In Illinois, a personal representative of the estate of the victim is the only one who can file a wrongful death lawsuit.

 The personal representative can be a close relative like a spouse, parent, or adult child of the deceased.
 If the victim has no estate plan that names a personal representative, the court will appoint one to handle it.
 They will also manage other aspects of the probate process.

-Loved ones of a wrongful death victim in Illinois only have a short window to file a lawsuit for damages.
+Loved ones only have a short window to file a lawsuit for damages.

 The court can throw out the case if the claim isn’t filed in the appropriate time period.
 It can bar the family from collecting any compensation for their loss.